 Plasma medicine has emerged as an important subject in medical science in recent years.
-CAP has been shown to have antiinflammatory, anti-microbial, and antineoplastic properties, as well as to help wound healing.
+CAP has been shown to have anti-inflammatory, antimicrobial, and anti-neoplastic properties, as well as to help wound healing.
 However, some earlier studies showed that CAP therapy did not increase wound healing appreciably.
 The majority of these were chronic wounds rather than acute ones.
-Before using CAP on humans, it is critical that we first determine its effects and safety in vivo.
+Before using CAP on humans, it is critical that